tesseract-prebuilt/tesseract-orange/README.md

 ### APT_SWITCH_LOCAL_MIRROR

-Whether to enable the functionality to automatically switching to a local APT software management system software mirror
+Whether to enable the functionality to automatically switching to a local APT software management system software mirror.

 #### Accepted values